 If a child starts to talk to an adult about potential abuse it is important not to promise the child complete confidentiality.
 This promise cannot be kept.
 It is vital that the child is allowed to talk openly and disclosure is not forced or words put into the child's mouth.
 As soon as possible after the disclosure details must be logged accurately.
+It is not the nursery's role to investigate, it is the role of statutory services to complete this.

-It may be thought necessary that through discussion with all concerned the matter needs to be raised with the local authority children's social care team and Ofsted.
-Staff involved may be asked to supply details of any information/concerns they have with regard to a child.
+Staff involved in a safeguarding case may be asked to supply details of any information/concerns they have with regard to a child.
 The nursery expects all members of staff to co-operate with the local authority children's social care, police, and Ofsted in any way necessary to ensure the safety of the children.